Anne Marie Lodge

 Small may flies begin hatching early to mid June which starts off the most aggressive feeding brookies for the summer.
 The first hatches of may flies are usually extraordinary.
 The smaller streams, inlets and outlets of rivers are the prime fishing locations.
 June and July are generally warm and sunny, with long daylight hours, and we fish well into the evenings.
 This is also prime time for northern pike although they are caught in abundance throughout the summer.
 The small streams and grassy areas are pike heaven.
 Water starts off as high and drops to medium by early July.
 Expect daytime average temperatures around 65-70 F and humidity approximately 80%.

-Anne Marie ~ Mid July to Mid August
+Anne Marie ~ Early July to Early August

 Early July to mid-August is prime time for dry fly fishing with incredibly prolific may fly hatches.
 The water at times is so loaded with flies that at times your fly can be competing with a dozen Green Drakes.
 Here quick and accurate casting is key and fly fishermen are fast to learn.
 This is most exciting brook trout fishing imaginable.
 Most of the fishing is concentrated around the inlets and outlets where the major hatches occur.
 As the water level drops the rivers get easier to wade and fish.
 Water levels usually medium and drop to low by mid-August.
 The average daily temperatures are 70F with 80% humidity.